Kentucky Talking Books Library

 Any resident of Kentucky who has difficulty reading standard print material or who is unable to hold a book and turn the pages is eligible for our service.

 Patrons can expect to borrow the same types of books as they might find in print at a medium to large public library.
 We provide the special Talking Book player on which to play our recorded materials, or patrons can use a number of third-party players for downloading books.
-A free app for the iPad, iPhone, and iPod touch is available, and an Android app is coming soon.
+A free app for the iPad, iPhone, and iPod touch is available, as well as an app for Android products.

 - Loss or paralysis of hand(s) or arm(s)

 To apply, call 800.372.2968 or download an application from kdla.ky.gov/talking-books.
 The service is completely free to apply for and to use.
 The collection consists of over 60,000 titles for all age levels, including:

 - Digital Talking Books — recorded on flash cartridges to be used with digital talking book players; also available for download